 You can apply for cover up to the Automatic Acceptance Limit (AAL).
 The AAL is $20,000 a month or $10,000 a month if you have chosen the option to have benefits paid until you are 65.
-However, if you apply after 120 days of starting employment, or if you don’t work for the Queensland Government, you may also have to provide health and other information.
+However, if you apply after 120 days of starting employment, or if you don’t work for the Queensland Government or a default employer, you may also have to provide health and other information.

 If you apply for cover above AAL you may also have to provide health and other information.

 Things work a little differently for casual employees.
 You can only apply for up to two units (subject to the automatic acceptance limit) of cover without providing health and other information, provided you do this within 120 days of starting your job.
-The cover has a three year benefit period and a waiting period of the greater of accrued sick leave and 90 days.
-If you apply for cover different to this we will ask you questions whatever the amount of cover you are applying for.
+The cover has a two year benefit period and a waiting period of accrued sick leave or 90 days (whichever is greater).
+If you apply for cover different to this we will ask you additional questions.

 You can apply for cover above the two units, but you will have a pre-existing exclusion period on this additional cover.
 If you increase or apply for your cover more than 120 days after starting your job you will also need to provide health and other information, and any increase in cover is subject to the maximum cover level of ten units.